ianh/owl/doc/generated-parser.md

 ## creating a tree

 Owl uses the `struct owl_tree` type to represent a parse tree.
-There are two ways to create a tree:
+There are three ways to create a tree:

 ### from a string